 Researching New Options

 Today, companies are furiously competing to develop new solutions.
-The technology news related to battery innovation is promising, Among those solutions being researched are:
+From looking to buy gallium for internal temperature monitoring purposes to pushing the battery materials themselves, the technology news related to battery innovation is promising, Among those solutions being researched are:

 - Molten Metal.
 Combining two metal alloys with salt results in an electrochemical reaction that could drive a new power source.
 Companies, like Ambri, are experimenting with battery packs made up of hundreds of cells containing the molten metals.

 - Saltwater.
 Aquion is a company looking to leverage materials such as stainless steel and cotton to fuel reactions with materials that are nonflammable, noncaustic, and nontoxic.
 The company has 250 installations already worldwide.
 Aquion’s product and other liquid-based batteries would be a paradigm shift from the solid-state batteries that have dominated during the past 200 years of battery research.
 Basically, these batteries would store a charge in a liquid that would be pumped through a battery and recharge it by moving the liquid in the opposite direction.